Darxo/Hardened/README.md

 - **Dogs** are much less likely to engage multiple enemies at the same time
 - **Goblin-, Brigand-, Nomad- and Mercenary** ranged units now play around 35% more defensive
 - **Goblin Overseer** now play 100% more defensive, just like Goblin Shamans
+- **Goblin Skirmisher** now prefer to engage more carefully during battle
 - Regular **Nomad** Units now stay 25% less in Formation, are 20% more likely to avoid engaging multiple opponents, are 20% more likely to flank and are 250% more likely to ignore someone who is already engaged in melee
 - **Necrosavants** are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - **Orc Warlord** are now 50% less likely to flank